sungjooint/mpc-demo/README.md

 ## License

 This is a template repository.
-You may use this as a starting point for your own work free from any restriction.
-This software is provided "AS IS" as described by the MIT license.
+You are free to use it as a starting point for your own work without restriction.
+You may modify it, distribute it, and apply your own licensing terms to your derived work as you see fit.
+This software is provided "AS IS" without warranty of any kind, as described by the MIT license.